 360-degree feedback allows employees to receive feedback from anyone in the organization at any time, which provides insight into an individual’s skill set and behaviors from multiple different angles (manager, peer, and if applicable, direct report).
 360-degree feedback can help employees better understand their strengths and weaknesses in the workplace and what they need to do to improve.
 Because employees are receiving feedback from multiple sets of eyes it can illuminate negative blind spots which can limit opportunities, hamper productivity, and harm the chance for career progression.
 Moreover, continuous 360-degree feedback can help reduce biases such as recency bias, halo bias, and pattern recognition biases (see our previous blog on the common unconscious biases in the workplace).

-If your organization is hesitant to implement 360-degree feedback, check out our past article on this topic for some helpful tips.
+If your organization is hesitant to implement 360-degree feedback, check out our past article on this topic for some helpful tips (also check out our 360 feedback software – it’s the best 360 feedback software on the market)!

 2) Improves workplace relationships